 Over the last few months I’ve put together a lot more information about what my grandfather did in World War II.
 As previous posts mention, he never really talked about the war, not even to my mom.
 Though, he has kept a lot of items from the war and I guess he was starting to put together a map before he started to have health issues.
-There is still time to try to talk to him about it and I’m and currently planning on trying to do that.
+Sadly, my grandfather passed away on November 1, 2015.
+I did not get any more time to talk to him about his time in the war, but I’ll never stop researching his service to my country.

 Outside of that, I’ve put together a rough history based on letters, notes, photos, and maps that he kept along with some tricky Google searches and Wikipedia.
 I am posting this for both posterity and to maybe get some searches coming this way to open up more history from other researchers.

 This will be an ongoing post as I find and update the information, but I want to get it posted.
 There is an updates section at the end of the post where I will note what I updated or edited.

 I have also recently put this information into a Google Map since they have released the custom map engine for their new map system.